-I read somewhere that if you truly want to become a writer, then you should give up on everything else and work on your dream for a year.
+I read somewhere that if you truly want to become a writer, then you should give up everything else and work on your dream for a year.
 If you don’t write anything worth reading, you belong back to where you started.
-So I did that.
-I started writing, day and night, until my writing improved and my mind refined.
+I did that.
+I started writing, day and night, until my mind and my writing both refined beyond my wildest dreams.
 If you think that’s impossible, think twice.
-When you feel there is something more than you average self inside you, there probably is.
+When you feel there’s something more inside, rattling your cage, there is.
 How do you get to the fearless, wild, beautiful creature?
 Ah, I feel like I’m making it too easy for you when no one made if for me.
 The answer is you let go.

 Whenever you think of the person you want to become, whenever you can see it clearly with your mind’s eye, know that you’re actually looking right into your soul.
 You can bring that out to play if you let it have a voice, and you do that by cancelling your day-by-day self for a while.
 Anaïs Nin cleverly pointed out that, if she hadn’t had feelings, she would have been the most intelligent woman in the world.
 I get that.

 I used to belong to them, but they couldn’t see me when I was there.
 Now that I’ve moved on, they see me everywhere.”

 He grinned.
 The ice broke under her words.
 She deserved all that she asked for and more.

 “Clear as day.
 Weaknesses howl, they reach every cage bar, and even if they’d been silenced for a while they still echo for others to hear them.
 So I see them in their gestures,” she smiles.
 “I hear them in their words.
 I feel them in their thoughts.”